What could Glenn Youngkin as governor actually do to alter admissions at TJ?

 A transition aide to Youngkin, who spoke on the condition of anonymity earlier this month, declined to answer questions about Youngkin’s specific plans for TJ.

-“[Youngkin] still intends — as part of his day one game plan — to restore excellence in education and will also work to return the school to a merit based admissions process,” the aide said.
+“[Youngkin] still intends — as part of his day one game plan — to restore excellence in education and will also work to return the school to a merit-based admissions process,” the aide said.

 Rich Kelsey, a former assistant dean at George Mason Law School who studies educational issues in Virginia, said following through on that promise will be difficult.

 “What Youngkin can’t do is wake up on the first day he’s sworn in and mandate that this system be changed back or changed to anything else,” Kelsey said.
-“He doesn’t have that power, that’s outside the scope of his mighty pen.”
+“He doesn’t have that power; that’s outside the scope of his mighty pen.”

 Youngkin has two real paths to influence TJ, Kelsey said.
 First, the governor-elect could try to withhold funding from the school.
 But that funding is determined as part of the state-passed Appropriations Act, Kelsey said, meaning Youngkin would have to gain the cooperation of the General Assembly first — which is not likely to happen while Democrats control the Virginia Senate.

 Or Youngkin could try to act on TJ through Virginia’s top education officials, Kelsey said.
-The governor appoints the Secretary of Education, the Superintendent of Public Instruction and the members of the Virginia Board of Education, Kelsey noted.
+The governor appoints the secretary of education, the superintendent of public instruction and the members of the Virginia Board of Education, Kelsey noted.
 With all of these people on his side, Youngkin could perhaps alter Virginia school accreditation or learning standards in a way that forces TJ to rethink its admissions system, Kelsey said.

 But this would take years, because some current Board of Education members are only partway through their four-year terms.